tbudd/run_analysis/run_analysis_codebook.md

 Eight files were processed from the raw data to create the tidy data with averages:
 - activity_labels.txt - contains the test descriptions of the activities and an index column
-- features.txt - contains the text descriptions of the features (accelerometer measurements) and an index column
+- features.txt - contains the text descriptions of the features (accelerometer and gyroscope measurements) and an index column
 - subject_train.txt - the subject #s corresponding to the training data observations
 - y_train.txt - the activity #s corresponding to what the subject was doing during each training data observation
 - x_train.txt - the columns correspond to the features in features.txt.
 Rows are training data observations